fossunited/fossunited/docs/docs/development.md

 - `uv add frappe-manager`
 - `fm create foss.localhost`
 - `fm start` choose site as it shows in menu
-- `fm shell`
+- `fm shell` (enter into docker container shell and run further steps there)
 - `bench get-app https://github.com/fossunited/fossunited.git`
 - `bench install-app fossunited` - This will also install dashboard
+- Also please configure frappe for server scripts and running tests
+  - `bench set-config -g server_script_enabled true`

+- To run tests please create new-site since it can have unintended DB changes.
+  - `bench new-site break.site`
+  - `bench --site break.site set-config allow_tests true`

 - Open `foss.localhost` in your browser and start exploring!
 - Dashboard page can be accessed via `foss.localhost/dashboard`

-Note: Since dashboard is not running live, you'd need to `bench build --apps fossunited` for changes to update.
+Note: Since dashboard is not running as live dev server, you'd need to `bench build --apps fossunited` for changes to update.

 If you would prefer for manual method, please follow on below